commands and arguments

 external or builtin commands ?

-Not all commands are external to the shell, some are builtin
+Not all commands are external to the shell, some are builtin.

-are programs that have their own binary and reside
+External commands are programs that have their own binary and reside

 somewhere in the file system.
 Many external commands are located in